Updated May 2021

-Time magazine calls it “the most horrifying drug in the world.”
-Its name comes from the gangrenous scales that appear on the skin of its users – before the skin begins to decay.
+Authorities wary as a designer drug “krokodil” appears on American streets.
+Time magazine calls the Russian drug krokodil “the most horrifying drug in the world.”
+Its name comes from the gangrenous scales that appear on the skin of krokodil users – before the skin begins to decay.
 It’s more addictive than heroin.
-It’ll make the flesh begin to rot and fall off of your bones – or even make your bones start to dissolve inside your body.
-It’s called krokodil, and it has found its way onto American soil.
+It can cause necrosis and skin cell decay and can even make your bones dissolve.
+Our drug and alcohol treatment center in Palm Beach is looking into krokodil and the various problems it can cause.

 - Blood vessel damage